+However, many people don’t have yards large enough — or any yard at all — to support a vegetable garden.
+The good news is there are ways you can grow a garden larger than your own yard — or apartment balcony.
 One of those ways is to join a community garden.
-In a community garden, a group of people come together to grow food on a plot of land.
-This land is usually either owned by one of the community garden members, or leased for use by the city.
+In a community garden, a group of people comes together to grow food on a plot of land.
+This land is usually either owned by one of the community garden members or leased for use by the city.

-If there isn’t an established community garden in your area, why not start one yourself?
-Here are some ideas to get a community garden established in your neighborhood.
+It’s usually quite affordable to get your own plot in the community garden.
+If there’s one in your area, it’s a great way to reap the rewards of gardening when you have no space at home.
+But if there isn’t an established community garden in your area, why not start one yourself?
+Here are some ideas to help you establish a community garden in your neighborhood.

-Connect with Community Leaders
+Connect With Community Leaders

 Start spreading the word within the community that you’d like to establish a collaborative garden.
 It’s important to make sure there is enough interest to make the community garden sustainable.
-When you find a few key people that are interested, they can help you spread the word through their networks to help find more members and perhaps secure the land plot.
+When you find a few key people who are interested, they can help you spread the word through their networks to help find more members and perhaps secure the land plot.

 Secure Land Use Permissions